Randy Kraft: Trial

 Kraft's trial began on September 26, 1988.
 He was tried in Orange County before Judge Donald A. McCartin.
 At the trial, almost 160 witnesses were called to testify on behalf of the prosecution.
 Over 1,000 exhibits were introduced as evidence.
-These exhibits included physical evidence such as bloodstains, hair and fiber evidence found at Kraft's Long Beach residence and in his car; fingerprints found upon glass shards recovered from the Hall murder scene; negatives and photographs of victims found hidden inside Kraft's vehicle, which depicted the men either dead, drugged, or asleep; the belt used to strangle Gambrel.
-The prescription drugs and buck knife found in his vehicle.
+These exhibits included physical evidence such as bloodstains, hair and fiber evidence found at Kraft's Long Beach residence and in his car; fingerprints found upon glass shards recovered from the Hall murder scene; negatives and photographs of victims found hidden inside Kraft's vehicle, which depicted the men either dead, drugged, or asleep; the belt used to strangle Gambrel; and the prescription drugs and buck knife found in his vehicle.
 Other evidence introduced included work and travel records and gasoline receipts, which placed Kraft in particular locations where victims had been abducted and/or discarded, and the numerous personal possessions of various murder victims found in Kraft's possession following his arrest.

 Kraft's defense was primarily one of alibis and alternate suspects: his attorneys dismissed much of the evidence produced as being circumstantial and attempted to portray Kraft as an articulate, hardworking, and upstanding member of the community.
-They did not dispute that the 16 men were murder victims yet argued that they were "victims of someone, but not Randy Kraft."
-The defense also pointed out that investigators had initially believed several of the 16 victims to have been killed by one of two other serial killers, Patrick Kearney and William Bonin, and argued there was "no concrete evidence" that Kraft had killed any of the victims.
+They did not dispute that the sixteen men were murder victims yet argued that they were "victims of someone, but not Randy Kraft."
+The defense also pointed out that investigators had initially believed several of the sixteen victims to have been killed by one of two other serial killers, Patrick Kearney and William Bonin, and argued there was "no concrete evidence" that Kraft had killed any of the victims.

 The trial lasted a total of thirteen months and would prove to be the most expensive trial in Orange County history.
 On April 29, 1989, each side opened their closing arguments, which lasted a total of three days: the prosecution again listing all the physical and circumstantial evidence pointing to Kraft's guilt; the defense arguing as to the circumstantial case put forward by the prosecution that all the murders were linked and accusing the prosecution of "glossing over" the truth.
 Following the closing arguments, the jury deliberated for eleven days before reaching their verdict.
+The jurors were sequestered during deliberations to avoid media exposure that could have led to a potential mistrial.
 On May 12, 1989, Kraft was found guilty of sixteen counts of murder, one count of sodomy, and one count of emasculation.